Kazhdan quotients of Golod-Shafarevich groups: Uniform non-amenability of Golod-Shafarevich groups

 The first examples of non-amenable but not uniformly non-amenable groups were constructed by Osin in \cite{Os2} -- this gave an answer to a question of Shalom.
 In recent years many important classes of groups were shown to be uniformly non-amenable: these include finitely generated linear groups with non-abelian free subgroups \cite{Br}, (non-elementary) hyperbolic groups and free Burnside groups of sufficiently large odd exponent \cite{Os3}.

-Lemmas~\ref{Arzh2}(b) and \ref{Arzh}(b) easily imply that a finitely generated group $\Gamma$ is uniformly non-amenable whenever the following condition is satisfied: there exists a non-amenable group $\Lambda$ and a fixed finite generating set $T$ of $\Lambda$ such that given any finite generating set $S$ of $\Gamma$ there exists an embedding $\iota_S: \Lambda\to \Gamma$ with $\depth_S(\iota_S(T))\leq N$ for some $N$ independent of $S$.
+Lemma~\ref{Arzh2}(b) easily implies that a finitely generated group $\Gamma$ is uniformly non-amenable whenever the following condition is satisfied: there exists a non-amenable group $\Lambda$ and a fixed finite generating set $T$ of $\Lambda$ such that given any finite generating set $S$ of $\Gamma$ there exists an embedding $\iota_S: \Lambda\to \Gamma$ with $\depth_S(\iota_S(T))\leq N$ for some $N$ independent of $S$.
 In fact, this is a typical way to prove non-uniform amenability.

 Our proof of uniform non-amenability of Golod-Shafarevich groups will implicitly use a statement of this kind, but we will not be able to satisfy the above condition for a fixed pair $(\Lambda,T)$.
 The main ingredient in our proof will be the following quantitative version of Theorem~\ref{jaikin4}.